 “A part of me has become a part of you.
 Do you remember the night when you had your first date?”

 “There was a moment, right before you descended downstairs to meet your prince charming when you felt a sting on your neck.”
 I nodded but said nothing.
 “I stuck you with my venom.
 Not enough to turn you, but I knew that one day there was a chance that you would become a vampire.
+And then later that night when you were tied to the tree you attacked me and bit my neck.
 I wanted my tainted black blood to course through your veins.
 I wanted to wipe your innocence away.
 At the time, it wasn’t you that father was after, it was your mom.
 I wanted to give him an insurance policy of sorts.
 The girl you were back then, was all good, pure.
 I hated you for that.
 I was once you, the girl you were.”
 She let her sentence drift into silence as she went back to staring at a now darkened sky.
 Frederick’s footsteps breaking the silence.

 “And what might the two of you ladies be discussing?”
 Frederick asked as he plopped down to join us.
 “Perhaps you were both fighting over one dashingly good-looking vampire?” he arched his eyebrow in a questioningly way.